s7117/docker-envs/ml/README.md

 ## Conda Environments:
 - `conda activate tfgpu` - TensorFlow GPU

+For PyTorch do the following:
+1. `conda create --name pytorch pytorch cudatoolkit=11.6
-- `conda activate pytorch` - PyTorch
+1. `conda activate pytorch`

 ## Installing Other Packages:
 The user password is `temp2022`.
 It is advised to reset this password as soon as possible upon creating the container.